Georgia Carroll

 Beautiful Georgia Carroll was America’s top model in the late 1930s and early 1940s.
 The most photographed woman in the country, her image graced the cover of numerous magazines as well as the pages inside them.
 Carroll literally appeared in almost every magazine published at the time.
 One could go to a news stand on any given day and find her picture in multiple periodicals.
 A well-known celebrity, she was often proclaimed as “the most beautiful woman in the world” by artists and photographers.
 One New York columnist called her “the closest thing to a Botticelli Madonna that we have ever encountered.”

 Carroll was born on her grandfather’s ranch outside of Blooming Grove, Texas.
-Her family later moved to Dallas, where her modeling career began while attending Woodrow Wilson High School.
+Her family later moved to Houston and then Dallas, where her modeling career began while attending Woodrow Wilson High School.
 In 1936, she became the face of the Texas Exhibition, celebrating the state’s centennial of independence from Mexico, and the following year she found herself gaining national attention.
 Moving to New York, her mother managed her career while Carroll traveled the country appearing in fashion shows.
 In 1939, she began to take art and music lessons, telling reporters that she wanted to have something to fall back on when her modeling days ended.
 “Even a popular model never lasts longer than four years,” she said.
 Carroll had a “deep interest” in painting.

 In 1941, talent scouts brought Carroll to Hollywood and put her under contract to Warner Brothers, though the studio never figured out how to properly use her.
 She appeared in several films, mainly in uncredited roles, and formed part of the “Navy Blues Sextet,” a group of six young women from the film Navy Blues who toured military bases.
 In 1942, she made a soundie for RCM, singing “When the Roses Bloom Again” with Buddy Clark.